 Other causes of HUS can include:

-- Certain infections, such as HIV/AIDS or an infection with the pneumococcal bacteria
+- Other infections, such as infection with pneumococcal bacteria, human immunodeficiency virus (HIV) or influenza

 The risk of developing HUS is highest for:

 - Children 5 years of age or younger

 - Adults 65 years of age or older

 - People who have a weakened immune system

 - People with certain genetic changes that make them more susceptible to HUS

 HUS can cause life-threatening complications, including: